 One Month After Surgery

 By now your incisions are fully healed.
-The scarring is minimal, and a good surgeon will make the incisions on the underside of the breasts, where they are not noticeable.
+The scarring is minimal, and a good cosmetic surgeon will make the incisions on the underside of the breasts, where they are not noticeable.
 You can wear low cut tops without fear of someone seeing your scars.
 You may need to continue to wear the supportive bras for a few months after the procedure.
+The numbness in your nipples might last for about six weeks.

 Dr. Kenneth Dickie offers patients a personable approach to cutting-edge surgical and non-surgical procedures.
-We proudly offer plastic surgery services to Barrie, Collingwood, Sudbury, Orillia, Huntsville, Bracebridge and surrounding areas.
+Our plastic surgery private facility is located in Barrie, fourty minutes north of Toronto.

-Fill out the form on the right to schedule a personal consultation with plastic surgeon Dr. Kenneth Dickie.
-Or call us at the phone number posted at the top of the page.
+Schedule a personal consultation with Dr. Dickie, or call us at the phone number posted at the top of the page.